 What to look for in a NYC party bus operator

 Capacity that fits the group.
-Confirm the vehicle seats the actual headcount comfortably with room for the night — a Sprinter for 8-14, a larger coach for more.
+Confirm the vehicle seats the actual headcount comfortably with room for the night — a Sprinter for 8-14, a larger party bus or coach for more.
 Ask whether the quoted vehicle is the vehicle that shows up.

 Flat-rate transparency.
 Confirm a fixed flat rate or transparent hourly rate that holds across the weekend surge windows.
 A celebration night is the worst time for a floating price; the National Limousine Association treats transparent pricing as a best-practice baseline.